jinhwanlazy/blog/_posts/2017-04-09-wood-carved-hhkb.markdown

 ![p0](https://github.com/jinhwanlazy/wood-case-keyboard/raw/master/pics/IMG_2566.JPG)

-As a long time HHKB user, I felt like to have number of copies of the same keyboard.
+As a long time HHKB user, I feel like to have number of copies of the same keyboard.
 One for Lab, one for home, etc..
 However, as I am a poor student, I didn't have enough money to buy another board.